vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

   nebula> REMOVE DRAINER;
   ```

-5. Log into the old primary cluster and change it to the new secondary cluster.
+5. Log into the old master cluster and change it to the new slave cluster.

   ```ngql
   nebula> USE basketballplayer;